Tuk Tuks and Taxis in Phuket - Your Opinions

 Thank you to all those who left answers and comments.
 There were plenty of opinions, nearly 100 comments in total though some were off topic!
-I will have to cherry pick here, can't post all comments, but you can read the whole Facebook post with all answers here.
-I am including all kind of comments below, positive and negative.
+I will have to cherry pick here, can't post all comments, but there were all kind of comments positive and negative.
 It's a real mixed bag of opinions!

 If you are a taxi or tuk tuk driver, or if you know a taxi or tuk tuk driver, you might want to read some of these comments.
 I know some local people read this Phuket weblog.
 Some good comments here and remember, this is from people who actually use the service (not me)!

 We have used lots of Tuk Tuks and have enjoyed them.
 The drivers are always good fun but we have also found that we can get a taxi for the same price.